 We picked the GDIF Hedged Feeder Fund 2 in October 2016 for the same reason you’ll like it: because it’s global and it’s “hedged,” meaning no currency decisions for you.
 GDIF is managed by First Sentier Investors.
 They have $215 billion in assets under management (as of 30 June 2020) and a team of nearly 200 specialists around the globe.
 First Sentier has been into unlisted infrastructure since the privatisation of several Australian assets in the 1990s.

 Our board gave us the go ahead to jump into this fund in March 2018 and we added the investment in June 2019.
 The fund was chosen to introduce a few more airports to our collection and top off our list with yields from a smart assortment of both contracted and regulated assets.
-It’s managed by AMP Capital, a global asset management firm with $189.9 billion under management (as of 30 June 2020).

 In July 2019, The Infrastructure Fund (TIF), was added to Invest Unlisted Core to open us up to a more diversified range of unlisted assets, including airports in Queensland and a seaport in New South Wales.
 TIF is managed Gardior, an Australian trustee company that seeks to provide investors with access to infrastructure.